Many or all companies we feature compensate us. Compensation and editorial

 No-tax-return HELOC

-This type doesn’t require you to submit tax returns.
+This type allows you to apply for the HELOC without tax returns.
 Instead, you might need to provide other financial documents, such as bank statements or proof of assets.
 It’s useful if you prefer not to share your tax information.

 DSCR loans